20 female entrepreneurs to watch in 2020

 Founders Sheeza and Sharjeel launched UpEffect, a crowdfunding platform designed to eliminate the biggest problems plaguing the $2 billion crowdfunding industry: low success rates and harmful products.
 UpEffect is a unique platform for companies dedicated to improving lives and the planet – through tackling social injustice, climate change, illiteracy and more.

-Instead of simply providing another platform for campaigns to raise money without any help, UpEffect employs industry best practices to ensure founders are supported in creating exceptional campaign pages and building a “crowd” to back their projects.
+Instead of simply providing another platform for campaigns to raise money without any help, UpEffect employs industry best practices, ensuring founders are supported in creating exceptional campaign pages and building a “crowd” to back their projects.
 In essence, UpEffect allows smaller fish that get neglected on larger platforms to convert their powerful ideas into successful campaigns.

 This is especially important for social entrepreneurs who have powerful ideas but don’t know where to begin.